2026 PWHL Walter Cup Playoff Schedule Updates

 *if necessary

-In the series between Montréal and Minnesota, Game 4 (if necessary) would be hosted by Minnesota and played at Grand Casino Arena, and Game 5 (if necessary) would be hosted by Montréal and played at Place Bell.
-Dates and times for the final two games are to be determined.

-In the series between Boston and Ottawa, Game 5 (if necessary) would be hosted by Boston, with a date/time and venue to be determined.

-Canadian coverage of the series between Montréal and Minnesota will be available exclusively on Prime Video in both English and French, and the series between Boston and Ottawa will be available exclusively on TSN.
+Canadian coverage of the series between Montréal and Minnesota is available exclusively on Prime Video in both English and French, and the series between Boston and Ottawa is available exclusively on TSN.
 Live coverage of both semifinals is available to fans in the United States through local and regional broadcast partners including NESN/NESN+ for Boston games and FOX 9+ for Minnesota games, the Scripps Sports Network, select over-the-air networks, and on thepwhl.com and the league's YouTube channel.

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.